Summary: in this tutorial, you’ll learn to use the SQL LIMIT

 Code language: SQL (Structured Query Language) (sql)

-The following example uses both LIMIT
+The following query uses both LIMIT

 clauses to return five rows starting from the 4th row: